maddenp/iotaa/README.md

 An asset (an instance of class `iotaa.Asset`) has two attributes:

-1. `ref`: A value, of any type, uniquely identifying the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, or an ISO8601 timestamp)
+1. `ref`: A value, of any type, uniquely identifying the observable state this asset represents (e.g. a POSIX filesystem path, an S3 URI, or an ISO8601 timestamp)
 2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether the asset is ready to use

 Create an asset by calling `iotaa.asset()`.

 ## Tasks

 Task are functions that declare, by `yield`ing values to `iotaa`, the task name plus -- depending on task type -- one or both of: the assets themselves, and other tasks the task requires.
 The task name will be used in log messages detailing workflow progress, so descriptive names can be useful.
-Tasks that define and are responsibile for readying their assets provide, following the `yield` statements, executable logic readying those assets.
+Tasks that define and are responsible for readying their assets provide, following the `yield` statements, executable logic readying those assets.

 `iotaa` provides three Python decorators to define tasks: